qgis/QGIS-Documentation/source/docs/training_manual/foreword/preparing_data.rst

       :align: center

    A map of the world is now visible on the map canvas;
 #.
-Close the :guilabel:`Data Source Manager` dialog.
+Close the :guilabel:`Data Source Manager` dialog;
 #.
-Move to the area you'd like to use as study area;
+Move to the area you'd like to use as study area.

    .. image:: img/swellendam_neighborhood.png
       :align: center